 If this offline controller is what you’re looking for, then you’ll definitely want to go for the 3018-ProVer, as its controller has a larger display and is much easier to use than the more basic 3018-Pro version.

-It’s easy to see how the 3018-ProVer has a much sleeker look than the Pro.
-While this doesn’t necessarily denote quality, you can’t deny it looks a lot cleaner than its predecessor, which has more of a DIY feel to its look.
+It’s easy to see how the 3018-ProVer has a much sleeker look than the relatively DIY-seeming Pro.
+While this doesn’t necessarily denote quality, you can’t deny it looks a lot cleaner than its predecessor, which has a rougher, more ‘homemade’ look.

 The acrylic panels and aluminum finish definitely make the 3018-ProVer a better-looking machine as well as a more practical one.